 Know When To Reorder

 Unless you know when to reorder, there’s a good chance you’ll run out of stock, or worse, have an overstock.
-An overstock is very costly, as it means you’re carrying stock you don’t even need.
+Overstock is very costly, as it means you’re carrying stock you don’t even need.

 Working out when to reorder doesn’t require a sixth sense and it shouldn’t be a guessing game.
 Inventory management software like Skubana can predict likely sales and product demand by providing you with accurate forecasts.
 You can also calculate your minimum threshold of inventory to help know when it is time to replace your stock.